Highland Park Way SW and SW Holden St Safety Improvements

 What's Happening Now?

 Highland Park Way SW is a major north-south route in West Seattle, providing access to SR 99, SR 509, I-5, and the Duwamish Trail.
 It has been the site of several crashes and safety issues due to poor sight distances, high speeds, travel lane confusion, and a lack of pedestrian facilities like crosswalks.
-Additionally, it is now a major intersection on the detour route for the West Seattle Bridge closure.
-The Highland Park community had been asking for changes at this busy intersection.
-The project includes:
+The Highland Park community asked for changes at this busy intersection and this project includes:

 • A more durable traffic signal with metal poles that have signal lights instead of lights connected to wooden poles.

-• The signal will also include traffic cameras to monitor and adjust the signal in real-time, as well as vehicle detection in the pavement so the signal can recognize when a person driving is waiting at the light.
+• Traffic cameras to monitor and adjust the signal in real-time, as well as vehicle detection in the pavement so the signal can recognize when a person driving is waiting at the light.

-In June and July 2020, speed humps and cushions were built in nine locations near the intersection to support safety around the new traffic signal.
+In June and July 2020, we also built speed humps and cushions in nine locations near the intersection to support safety around the new traffic signal.
 These locations are shown below.
 The speed humps and cushions help slow down vehicles as they approach the intersection and discourage neighborhood cut-through traffic.
 Speed humps are a solid hump across the road and speed cushions leave spaces between for emergency vehicles and people biking to easily pass through.

 Locations of speed humps and cushions in Highland Park neighborhood